Saturday, August 16, 2025

 Here's the "overworld".
 Much like the SNES Star Fox, there are three particular paths through this game.
 However, in this one, you can weave between the paths by meeting certain criteria in the stages.
 It's one of many improvements this game makes, and overall I need to give this one the edge over its predecessor.

 The first level starts off with a bang.
 I really like the way the water reflects everything above it.
 Visually, this game was ahead of its time.
+It was also probably the first "must have" on the N64 after Super Mario 64.
+Unless Mario Kart 64 came out before this?
+Unsure.
+I missed the N64 era, unfortunately.
+Too busy obsessing over Final Fantasy VII in 1997.

 There are lots of arches to fly under in the first level, and the last set of arches has a major effect on your path through the game.
 More on this in a bit.

-Wasn't this the first N64 game to make use of the Rumble Pak?
 Now that was an innovation that we now take for granted.
 EVERY controller from the year 2000 on had a built-in rumble feature, and we can thank the N64 for that.
 I still remember how trippy it was to play this game and have the controller shaking throughout.
 Amazing that such a simple development would add so much to gaming immersiveness.

 The first boss from the original Star Fox flies by, clearly battered and defeated, at the end of the first level.
 This game is almost a remake of the first in a lot of ways, but different enough to be a new game.